Las Brujas Airport (Colombia)

 The Las Brujas Airport (IATA: CZU, ICAO: SKCZ) is a domestic airport located in the town of Corozal, Sucre in Colombia.
 The airport is located 10 minutes from the capital of the department, the city of Sincelejo.
 In emergency situations, it serves as the alternate airport of the city of Montería.
-It has regional and national operations.
+It has regional and national operations with regular passenger services to Bogotá and Medellín.

-Las Brujas operates regional and domestic flights to Barranquilla, Bogota and Medellin.

 Runway length includes a 145 m displaced threshold on Runway 03 and a 200 m displaced threshold on Runway 21.

 The Corozal VOR-DME (Ident: CZU) is located on the field.

 In 2016, the airport handled 71,181 passengers, and 81,472 in 2017.

 History

 On July 12, 1939, the first plane landed, inaugurating the services of the Las Brujas airport, which had been under construction at the initiative of SCADTA and illustrious personalities since 1938.
 The opening flight of the airport was operated by the airline SCADTA (current Avianca), with a Sikorsky S-38 hybrid aircraft.